GAMIFICATION AGAINST CRIMINALITY

 CHARACTER

-Character-building is our last puzzle piece towards transforming our participants’ chances for a better future.
-The activities here aim to promote a positive and proactive mentality, primarily via two types of quests:
+Building character is essential to changing the trajectory of our participants’ lives.
+Here, the activities aim to promote a positive and proactive mentality, primarily via two types of quests:

-1. Leadership training: This is inspirational days where the participants get to develop their ability to lead both themselves and others.
-These days can, for example, be about different leadership styles, setting goals or managing conflicts.
+1. Leadership training: Inspiring days where the participants get to develop their ability to lead both themselves and others.
+The focus is on leadership styles, goal setting, and conflict management.

 Rewards